alsash110/comm-2216-obs/docs/users/users.md

 permalink: /docs/users
 ---

-# Creating New Users Using the Command Line
+# User Accounts on Linux
 {: .no_toc }

 ---